gregorygaines/bitfields-rs/README.md

 - Compile-time checks for fields, types, and bits bounds checking.
 - Supports most primitive and user-defined custom types.
 - Supports endian conversion (little, big) and field order (msb or lsb).
+- Signed fields are treated as 2's complement data types.
 - Generates checked versions of field setters to catch overflows.
 - Generates bit operations to get or set bits.